gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 Gitaly storage locations.
 If you explicitly define `git_data_dirs`, you'll need to migrate the configuration.

-For example, if your `/etc/gitlab/gitlab.rb` configuration is as follows:
+For example, for the Gitaly service, if your `/etc/gitlab/gitlab.rb` configuration is as follows:

 ```ruby
 git_data_dirs({